 Veteran Guernsey breeder Lyndon Cleggett took out the premier breeder award.

-The Shea family bought the grand champion First Love Pearly three years ago from Alex and Darien Matthews, Tyson Shea said.
+The Shea family bought the grand champion First Love Pearly three years ago from Alex and Darien Mathews, Tyson Shea said.

 The eight-year-old cow, which was shown under the Sheas' Rockmar stud, had had five calves and was the top producer in the Shea herd, peaking at 50 litres.

 Judge Carla Stetzer, of the United States, said the cow "is what a Guernsey cow is supposed to look like; she is a true model of the breed".

 In the earlier class judging Ms Stetzer said the cow had "loads of great character" with a great bloom to the udder system.